ugoviti/izsynth/README.md

 **izSynth is configurable in 3 ways:**

-* From command line specifying the options ('izsynth -h' to list available options or 'izsynth -E' for example usage)
+* From command line specifying the options (`izsynth -h` to list available options or `izsynth -E` for example usage)
 * Using an external config file for overriding the izsynth variables (suggested method)
 * Modifying the variables on the izsynth script itself (not suggested)